What’s the best way to get to know the School of Education at Mills College?

 Are men admitted to Mills College?

 Yes!
-While Mills College upholds a proud tradition as a liberal arts institution for undergraduate women, all graduate programs at Mills enroll students of any gender identity.
+While Mills College upholds a proud tradition as a liberal arts institution for undergraduate self-identified women, all graduate programs at Mills enroll students of any gender identity.

 When are the application deadlines?

 The deadline for spring applications is October 15 (MA in early childhood education alone and all educational leadership programs).
-The priority deadline for fall applications to the School of Education is December 15.
-Admission notifications will be sent in March.
-After these deadlines for fall, we continue to accept applications on a rolling basis as space allows.
-See our Admission pages for further information.
+The priority/round 1 deadline for fall applications to the School of Education is January 15.
+Our round 2 deadline is March 15, round 3 is May 1, and final/round 4 is July 15.
+See our Application Deadlines pages for further information.

 How do I submit my application?

-We encourage you to submit an electronic application, using our online application system.
-You may submit a hard copy application to the Office of Graduate Admission, if you prefer; all application forms are available on our website.
-All other application materials, such as transcripts, should be sent to the Office of Graduate Admission.
+All students must submit an electronic application using our online application system.
+Transcripts and other hard-copy application materials should be sent to the Office of Graduate Admission.
 See Admission Requirements for further details about the components of a completed application.

 What are the admissions criteria?

 We consider a number of factors in making admission decisions, including the quality of the personal statement, previous course work from undergraduate and graduate programs, and letters of recommendation.
 We also interview most applicants, either in person or by phone.
 Faculty take all of these components into consideration when making a determination that an applicant is both academically prepared for graduate-level course work at Mills and personally prepared for the professional role to which they aspire.

 When do I have to complete the CBEST and CSET?